 For instance, researchers in Germany are exploring the idea of introducing “immunity passports” to help establish who has already built up an immunity to the coronavirus and is therefore able to go back to work.
 The UK government has also expressed an interest in going down a similar route.
 Might such documentation have to be presented when booking international travel once the social restrictions start to ease?

-Likewise, focusing on the inflight experience, passengers’ hygiene and sanitisation concerns will be amplified.
+Likewise, focusing on the inflight experience, passengers’ hygiene and sanitization concerns will be amplified.
 Many airlines have already taken to mainstream and social media to showcase their aircraft cleaning procedures to reassure passengers that cabins are and will be clean.

 But with quick turnarounds between flights, there have been some concerns about whether aircraft cleaning is as thorough as it should be.
 Perhaps airlines will have to reconsider their flight schedules to ensure that each aircraft receives a more thorough clean before the next set of passengers board.
 However, reduced turnaround time has always been a weapon for airlines to cut costs, and also to keep airports profitable, so this would certainly pose a big challenge to the industry.

 And once flights take off again, in the short term perhaps airlines will have to follow the “seat separating” approach taken by cinemas and theatres, for instance, in which every second seat in the aircraft would have to be left unoccupied.
-This would present another financial blow to airlines, though, who may well seek to monetise the “empty middle seat” policy to offset the impact of not being able to sell every seat.
+This would present another financial blow to airlines, though, who may well seek to monetize the “empty middle seat” policy to offset the impact of not being able to sell every seat.
 This would not be an entirely new concept.
 For instance, last year Aer Lingus launched its new AerSpace product, which is billed as “a new premium travel experience for short-haul guests” and which guarantees customers an empty seat next to them.
 This product may become more widespread but how much more will passengers be willing to spend on this?

-Similar to touch-screen kiosks, passengers may be more wary of touching inflight entertainment (IFE) screens and may turn to their own devices en masse.
+Similar to touch-screen kiosks, passengers may be warier of touching inflight entertainment (IFE) screens and may turn to their own devices en masse.
 There could be an opportunity here for airlines, or more specifically airline apps.
 Airlines may have more success in convincing passengers to use their apps if it adds value at every touchpoint – from checking in and navigating through the terminal, to controlling IFE and even interacting with cabin crew – creating a real opportunity for them to promote relevant ancillary services though their mobile apps to an almost captive audience.

 The rise of the online society

 If anything, this crisis has pushed us all further into the online world, which supports the argument that the next stage of the revolution in e-commerce/online shopping is just around the corner.
-While there may always be a need for some brick-and-mortar stores, airlines and airports must recognise the increased importance of e-commerce retail in times like these.
+While there may always be a need for some brick-and-mortar stores, airlines and airports must recognize the increased importance of e-commerce retail in times like these.
 It’s again a question of how quickly the industry will adapt.

 Even people who have until now shunned online shopping are suddenly embracing it, partly forced to do so by the lack of access to physical stores.
-As people become more accustomed to shopping online, this is a trend that could permeate through the industry.
-The demand for online browsing and pre-ordering of products from duty free/travel retail stores at airports may increase, and digital inflight shopping channels supported by onboard Wi-Fi may well catch on much more quickly than previously anticipated, therefore sounding the death knell for the duty free trolley, which a number of airlines have already shunned.
+As people become more accustomed to shopping online, this is a trend that could permeate the industry.
+The demand for online browsing and pre-ordering of products from duty-free/travel retail stores at airports may increase, and digital inflight shopping channels supported by onboard Wi-Fi may well catch on much more quickly than previously anticipated, therefore sounding the death knell for the duty-free trolley, which a number of airlines have already shunned.
 E-commerce and the future of ancillary will be topics widely discussed during the dedicated FTE Ancillary show later this year, which will take place in Las Vegas on 7-9 December.